Heike Heubach: Political career

 Heubach joined the SPD in November 2019, and ran for the Stadtberg city council in the 2020 local elections.
 In February 2021, she was nominated as a direct candidate for SPD Bavaria in the Augsburg-Land constituency for the 2021 federal election. with approximately 14% of first votes, she was not elected on the party list.

 On 20 March 2024, she replaced Uli Grötsch in the Bundestag when he resigned, becoming its first deaf member.
 She was welcomed to the plenary hall of the parliament building on 21 March.
 Carolin Wagner, the chairwoman of the Bavarian regional group in the SPD parliamentary group, called the event "a milestone for the inclusion and representation of the deaf community".

 Unlike most members of the Bundestag, Heubach will have an assigned seat in the chamber.
 As an accessibility measure, sign language interpreters will be positioned near her, and when she speaks, an interpreter with a microphone will be positioned next to the parliamentary stenographers.
 She has said that while inclusion will be a focus of hers in the Bundestag, specifically the shortage of sign-language interpreters, her primary issue will be the climate crisis.

+Heubach was awarded the Speech of the Year 2024 prize by the Seminar for General Rhetoric at the University of Tübingen for this “compelling plea for climate protection” and “moving example of a changed political rhetoric culture in the spirit of inclusion.

+For the 2025 German federal election, Heubach ran again as a direct candidate in her constituency and was also 14th on the party state list.
+She received 12.7% of the first votes and was re-elected via the state party list.
+In the 21st German Bundestag, she is a full member of the Committee on Labour and Social Affairs and the Committee on Housing, Urban Development, Construction and Local Government.
+She is also a substitute member of the Committee on the Environment, Climate Protection, Nature Conservation and Nuclear Safety.